 Unlike in the case of frozen mice where you have to place the prey in the freezer, a live mouse needs to be housed in special conditions and fed regularly to keep it healthy – all of which come with an added cost.

 Some snake owners also find it inhumane and cruel to throw a live mouse into a snake enclosure as the prey does not have a chance to escape.

 Pre-Killed Rodents vs. Live Rodents for Snakes

 Most snakes don’t mind it if they’re given pre-killed prey only.
-Snakes are known for consuming dead animals even in the wild.
+Snakes will still consume dead animals, even in the wild.

-Pre-killed prey is more convenient because you can buy them in large quantities and stockpile them in your freezer.
-This way you have a prey ready for your snake whenever it needs to be fed, without having to visit the pet store for food every week.
+Pre-killed prey is more convenient because you can buy it in larger quantities and stockpile it in your freezer.
+This way you have a prey ready for your snake whenever it needs to be fed.

-In addition to frozen, some pet stores also offer freshly killed prey, which you can freeze for later.
-Unlike live prey that cannot be left with a snake overnight, freshly killed can stay in an aquarium for several hours without requiring your supervision.
+Some stores have freshly killed prey, which you can freeze for later.
+Unlike live prey, that cannot be left with a snake overnight, freshly killed can stay in an aquarium for several hours without requiring your supervision.

-Even if your snake doesn’t have much of an appetite during its feeding time, the freshly killed mouse will remain fresh until it is ready to be eaten.
-It takes at least a couple of days for freshly killed mice to decay inside a snake enclosure.
+Even if your snake doesn’t have much of an appetite during its feeding time, the freshly-killed mouse will remain fresh until it is ready to be eaten.
+It takes at least a couple of days before it will start to decay.